-One way to keep all your coverage and still save some money is by choosing a higher deductible.
-For example, one company we looked at charged up to $100 more on a six-month policy term to have a $0 deductible vs. a $500 deductible on the comprehensive coverage alone.
+One way to keep all of your coverage and still save some money is by choosing a higher deductible.
+For instance, one insurer we looked at charged up to $100 more on a six-month policy term to have a $0 deductible versus a $500 deductible on the comprehensive coverage alone.
 In general, the cost of increasing your deductible from $200 to $500 can save you between 15% and 30% on collision and comprehensive coverage.
 Increasing your deductible up to $1,000 could save you 40% or more.

-When shopping around for insurance, be sure to get quotes in writing and check the coverage line by line against your existing policy before making any decisions.
-You can even try to get your current insurance company to match what you’re being offered—insurance companies are often willing to negotiate rather than lose your business.
+When shopping around for insurance, be sure to get quotes in writing.
+Check the coverage line by line against your existing policy before making your choice.
+You can even try to get your current insurer to match what you’re being offered.
+Insurers are often willing to negotiate rather than lose your business.

-To make a change to your car insurance policy you have to get in touch with your insurance company.
-Most companies offer several options to get in contact, including chatbots, online account management, community forums, apps, in writing (by email or mail), and of course, by phone.
+To make a change to your policy, you have to get in touch with your insurance company.
+Most insurers offer a few options to get in contact.
+These include chatbots, online access, community forums, apps, writing by email or mail, and phone.
 Depending on the type of change you’re requesting, insurers will have different procedures or requirements.

-Most insurance companies offer some form of online account management through the company website.
-Often you can make basic changes or start requests online.
-We checked various insurers and found some of them only allow basic changes (like a change of address) online, but require you to call in for other requests.
+Most insurance companies offer some form of online account management through their websites.
+Often, you can make basic changes or start requests online.
+We checked various insurers and found that some of them only allow basic changes (like a change of address) online, but require you to call in for other requests.
 Other insurers have more options.

 When you call to make changes to your policy, it gives you more of a chance to ask questions about your discounts and coverages.
 If you are calling to request a change to your policy, the agent will usually be able to help right away with basic changes.
-Still, some changes may require additional documentation or information, like the VIN number of a new car or a driver’s license for a new driver.
+Still, some changes may require additional information, such as the VIN number of a new car or a driver’s license number for a new driver.

-Mobile apps have become increasingly popular with insurers and give consumers a chance to self-serve with immediate access to policy information.
-Many insurers offer policy servicing options such as updating your policy using an app.
+Mobile apps have become popular with insurers and give consumers a chance to self-serve with immediate access to policy information.
+Many insurers offer policy-servicing options, such as updating your policy using an app.
 In other cases, the apps are more for emergency service, proof of insurance, and claims management.

-- Insurance companies have already given out coronavirus discounts, but you can still lower your car insurance costs more.
+- Insurance companies have already given out pandemic discounts, but you can still lower your car insurance costs more.

-- Call your insurer to decrease annual mileage and remove commuting.
+- Call your insurer to decrease annual mileage and remove coverage for commuting.

-- Double-check you have all your discounts and comparison shop for better pricing.
+- Double-check that you have all of your discounts, and comparison shop for better pricing.

 - Combine your home and car insurance with one company.

-- Find out if usage-based insurance is available—it could save you up to 30%.
+- Find out whether usage-based insurance is available—it could save you up to 30%.

 - Review your deductibles and limits, but don’t get rid of coverage you still need.

 U.S. Bureau of Labor Statistics.
-"Ability to Work From Home: Evidence From Two Surveys and Implications For the Labor Market in the COVID-19 Pandemic."
-Accessed August 24, 2020.
+"Ability To Work From Home: Evidence From Two Surveys and Implications for the Labor Market in the COVID-19 Pandemic."
+Accessed Aug.
+11, 2021.